Updated: Feb 8, 2022

-Cilantro, also called coriander, is easy to grow once you know your technique.
-Cilantro grows quickly and should be succession seeded every 2 or 3 weeks to maintain a constant, fresh supply for your household.
+Cilantro, also called coriander, can easily be grown from seed in a pot indoors or outdoors in your vegetable garden.
+To keep cilantro growing all summer it should be succession sown every 2 or 3 weeks in order to maintain a constant fresh supply for your household.
 In warmer climates cilantro can be grown year round and continuously seed itself.
-In cooler climates, like my zone 3 growing climate, cilantro will go to seed in the fall and you may have an abundance of small plants all ready for harvest at the same time next year!
+In cooler climates (such as the zone 3 gardening climate I grow in) cilantro will go to seed in the fall and you may have an abundance of small plants all ready for harvest at the same time next year!
 I have found some varieties do not form proper seed heads.
 I'm guessing these are hybrid varieties.
 If you have a heritage variety you will be able to easily collect the brown round seeds off the plant in the fall.
 You can also choose to let the seeds fall but you may end up with a problem of out of control cilantro!
 Once cilantro is cut down for use the plant will put more energy into seed growth and you will not have much more leaf growth.
 That is the reason the frequent seeding cycles are beneficial.

 Disclosure: Disclosure: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.ca.
 As an Amazon Associate I earn from qualifying purchases.

 How to Grow Cilantro from Seed in a Pot

 You can plant cilantro seeds as close as one one or two inches apart for young harvest.
 I use a 6 inch round pot and place about 10 seeds on top of the soil, then cover those with a 1 cm. layer of soil.
-The seeds take 7 to 10 days to germinate and month to maturity for leaf harvest.
+Cilantro seeds take 7 to 10 days to germinate and month to reach maturity for leaf harvest.
 Cilantro seeds can be soaked for 8 hours prior to planting them to encourage quicker sprouting.
 Keep soil moist until plants germinate (or sprout).

 When to Plant Cilantro Seeds